 With pools, a playground, and a free bus to Son Bou's beach, the Valentin Son Bou is a real find for families.
 The pool bar and buffet restaurant serve up international dishes.
 Elsewhere, pretty gardens provide a backdrop for roomy apartments.

 The Valentin Son Bou has bagged a nice, secluded spot, surrounded by gardens on a hilltop.
 That’s not to say it’s cut off, though – the town centre’s only a 15-minute downhill walk away.
-Son Bou’s wide, sandy beach is also 15 minutes’ walk away, or you can hop on the hotel’s free shuttle bus and be there in 5.
+Son Bou’s wide, sandy beach is also 15 minutes’ walk away, or you can hop on the hotel’s free shuttle bus and be there in five.

 The hotel itself has a great family set-up.
 Little ones have kids’ clubs, a big playground and their own pool, which sits just a few steps from the curvy main pool.
 Plus, there’s a poolside snack bar that serves up home favourites like pizza and chips.
 Main meals are pick-and-choose buffet spreads.